 Online users cannot control where their data is used and stored.
 They can’t even tell if their personal data is actually secure in the hands of tech companies.
 By encrypting the data of your customers even when not legally required to do so, you can increase their level of trust in your business.

 3 Main Reasons Why We Need Data Encryption

-Data encryption lets us keep our private data confidential and safe from anyone who might want to exploit it for their own gain or make use of it for other nefarious purposes.
+Data encryption technology lets us keep our private data confidential and secure from anyone who might want to exploit it for their own gain or make use of it for other nefarious purposes.
 The kinds of private data we can protect through encryption include passwords, health and financial information, or trade secrets and intellectual property.

 Cyber-attacks and data breaches have become commonplace and represent an ongoing risk for every business.
 Despite their best efforts to secure their data, many companies still fall victim to sophisticated attacks and end up losing sensitive information.
 If data is encrypted before it’s stolen, the risk of it being accessed and exploited is less likely.